CoderFoundry/multiSelect/README.md

    cd your-repo-name

 ### Run with VS Code and Live Server

-Install the Live Server extension if you don’t already have it.

-Right-click on index.html in VS Code and select “Open with Live Server”.
+- Right-click on index.html in VS Code and select “Open with Live Server”.
-This will launch the project in your browser at http://127.0.0.1:5500/ (or a similar port).
+- This will launch the project in your browser at http://127.0.0.1:5500/ (or a similar port).
+= Install the Live Server extension if you don’t already have it.

+### How It Works

+ms.js sets up:

+- A mock fetch interceptor (/api/people) that returns matches from a dataset of 200 names.

+- A debounced input handler to query and render suggestions.

+- Logic for multi-select chips and dropdown navigation.

+- The component keeps track of:

+- selectedPeople → Array of chosen people

+- filteredSuggestions → Suggestions based on current input

+### Comparison Note

+This project intentionally avoids using the native <select multiple> element.
+While <select> is fine for simple use cases, it has several limitations:

+- Inconsistent rendering across mobile devices and browsers.

+- Poor scalability when handling large datasets (hundreds of names).

+- Lacks typeahead search or filtering out of the box.

+- Provides a less intuitive user experience compared to chip-based UIs.

+By implementing a custom component with JavaScript and standard HTML elements, this solution offers better cross-device consistency, searchability, and a modern UX with removable chips and keyboard shortcuts.